 Each Council is in charge of monitoring all OSSM systems to ensure they meet standards protecting public health, the environment and community living.

 Compliance Officers undertake inspections of existing systems throughout the year and owners are usually notified in writing.
 Council also inspects when it becomes aware that a system may be malfunctioning, leading to public health or environmental concerns.
 Improvement notices or other orders may be issued following these inspections.

-3. Every home must have an Approval to Operate.
+3. Every home must have an Approval to Operate provided by Council.

-In addition, everyone must have an approval to operate an on-site sewage management system.
+In addition, everyone must have an Approval to Operate an on-site sewage management system.
 This is an ongoing approval through Council required under State Government legislation.
 It requires the landowner to take all reasonable steps to minimise transmission of disease, pollution of water and degradation of land.
-In turn Council is required to ensure each system is working efficiently.
+In turn, Council must ensure each system is working efficiently.

-An Approval to Operate is awarded to new systems once the Council inspects the site.
+An Approval to Operate is awarded to new systems after the Council inspects the site.
 They do this to confirm that the requirements for the Approval to Install have been met.
 Existing systems also need this approval.
-When purchasing a home, you need a new approval to operate as they expire upon the sale of a property.
+When purchasing a home, you need a new Approval to Operate as they expire upon the sale of a property.
 Council will usually contact new owners in regard to this.

 To be eligible for this approval you must provide details of how the sewage management system will be operated, maintained, serviced and the action to be taken in the event of a breakdown or interference.